stevezhangzA/Adverserial_Density_Regression/README.md

 # The Official Implementation of Adverserial Densisty Weighted Regression Behavior Cloning [Paper Link](https://arxiv.org/abs/2405.20351)

+# Examples

+we provide code cases for reproducing our experimental results in Androits domain:

+'''
+# for obtaining our loggings
+sh piplines/run_lfd_vq_reward_spares.sh
+# for obtaining the mean and confidence intervals
+python
+'''

-If you chose to utilize our code base please cite below:
+Besides, if you chose to utilize our code base please cite below:

 ```
 @{zhang2024adrbcadversarialdensityweighted,